 Some states in the US have enacted regulations governing the use of AEDs in public schools.
 Examples of these states include:

-Schools serving grades K-12 are required to have AEDs.
-This is in addition to AEDs being present at all school sponsored athletic events.
+- Maine: Schools serving grades K-12 are required to have AEDs.
+This is in addition to AEDs being present at all school-sponsored athletic events.

-Public schools with more than 1,000 students must provide and maintain on-site AED equipment.
-School sponsored events must also have at least one AED trained staff and AED equipment as well.
+- New York: Public schools with more than 1,000 students must provide and maintain on-site AED equipment.
+School-sponsored events must also have at least one AED trained staff and AED equipment as well.

-All schools (public and private), especially athletic departments at higher education institutions, should have AEDs.
-However, this requirement is contingent on availability of funding.
+- Connecticut: All schools (public and private), especially athletic departments at higher education institutions, should have AEDs.
+However, this requirement is contingent on the availability of funding.

-Schools must acquire and maintain AEDs.
-Moreover, they should have AEDs at all school sponsored events.
+- Maryland: Schools must acquire and maintain AEDs.
+Moreover, they should have AEDs at all school-sponsored events.

-All public schools should have AEDs contingent on availability of funding.
+- Tennessee: All public schools should have AEDs contingent on the availability of funding.

-All public schools with athletic departments are required to have AEDs.
-Furthermore, schools should ensure proper maintenance of their AED equipment.
+- Florida: All public schools with athletic departments are required to have AEDs.
+Furthermore, schools should ensure the proper maintenance of their AED equipment.

-Any institution that offers higher education programs and participates in intercollegiate athletics should have AEDs.
-High schools that participate in interscholastic athletics must also have the same equipment contingent on availability of funding.
+- Louisiana: Any institution that offers higher education programs and participates in intercollegiate athletics should have AEDs.
+High schools that participate in interscholastic athletics must also have the same equipment contingent on the availability of funding.